Raiet-Bekirov/HPDM172_assignment/data_generation/README.md

 # data_generation

-This directory contains the R and bash scripts we used in order to generate data to import into our `hospitals_db` database, along with the reulting plain text data files.
+This directory contains the R and bash scripts we used in order to generate data to import into our `hospitals_db` database, along with the resulting plain text data files.

 ## Explanation of the Generated Data